MicroRNA Analysis (theoretical)

 Description: This course (2 days miRNA analysis) introduces miRNA including its variant forms.
 Methods to extract and purify microRNA and prepare it for analysis including quality control.
 Methods for microRNA expression analysis are presented and compared, to learn how to too choose the best method for each study.
 Analysis of microRNA data is also discussed including challenging normalization.

 - MicroRNA extraction – sampling, miRNA stability, extraction kit comparison

 - MicroRNA quantification with microarray, nanoString, NGS and RT -qPCR methods

 - Comparison of miRNA quantification methods

-- Hands-on lab testing quality and quantity of miRNA
+- Demonstration of quality and quantity evaluation of miRNA

 - Experimental design and data analysis

 - MicroRNA and liquid biopsies – challenges of miRNA analysis in biofluids

 - Demonstration of miRNA RT-qPCR data analysis in Genex

 The course is held by TATAA Biocenter, that has been a qPCR and NGS course provider since 2001 and have trained thousands of satisfied customers.
 We want to share our knowledge with you too!